GreenXenith/minetestgamejam/2022/PLANNING.md

 ## Schedule
 _All times are UTC_
 * Pre-November: Promotion
 * Tuesday,   01 November @00:00: Themes announced, development begins
 * Monday,    21 November @23:59: Development ends, rating begins
 * Monday,    28 November @23:59: Rating ends
-* Monday,  31 November @??:??: Tallying and results
+* Wednesday, 30 November @??:??: Tallying and results

 ## Theme
 The 2022 jam will use a 3-word theme system.
 These will be announced when the jam begins.